On Diuretics? 5 Dehydration Red Flags Seniors Often Miss

 FAQ

-#### Can dehydration signs seniors diuretics affect blood pressure readings?
+Can being slightly dehydrated on diuretics affect my blood pressure readings?

-#### Is it safe to skip a diuretic dose if I feel dehydrated?
+Is it dangerous to skip my diuretic dose if I suspect I'm dehydrated from holiday meals?

-No—never skip or adjust your diuretic without consulting your doctor.
-Skipping doses can lead to fluid retention, elevated blood pressure, or worsening heart failure symptoms.
-Instead, contact your provider to discuss your symptoms and whether a temporary dose adjustment or lab check (like electrolytes or kidney function) is appropriate.
+Never skip or adjust your diuretic without consulting your doctor first.
+Skipping doses can cause dangerous fluid retention, elevated blood pressure spikes, or acute heart failure symptoms—especially if you have underlying cardiac conditions.
+Instead, contact your healthcare provider immediately to discuss your symptoms.
+They may recommend a temporary dose adjustment, electrolyte lab check (sodium, potassium, kidney function), or hydration protocol tailored to your situation.

 Medical Disclaimer: This article is for informational purposes only and should not be considered medical advice.
 Always consult with a qualified healthcare professional before making any changes to your health routine or treatment plan.